🔍 Part 1 – Overview of the Prompts Tab

 🗂 Organize with Tags

-Use custom tags to group queries by:
+Use custom tags to group prompts by:

 • Business priority